Jill Biden has company on trip to Spain: 2 granddaughters

 “I brought my two granddaughters,” the first lady told Letizia as they chatted at the palace.
 “We stayed up and, you know, had a glass of wine.”

-Her adult granddaughters Maisy and Finnegan, who were already in Spain when the first lady arrived Sunday night, did not join her palace visit.
+Her adult granddaughters Maisy and Finnegan — Finnegan was already in Spain when the first lady arrived — did not join her palace visit.
 They were at the U.S. Embassy visiting with Ambassador Julissa Reynoso, formerly the first lady's chief of staff, Biden said.

 The first lady also paid a courtesy call on Begoña Gómez, the wife of President Pedro Sanchez.